hamzamoussadeq02/Mini-SOC-Challenge/README.md

 trivy image --exit-code 1 --severity HIGH,CRITICAL -o $REPORT_FILE $IMAGE # fail on high/critical
 ```
 ## Security & Secrets
 In this project, no secrets are hardcoded in the repository or in plain YAML files.
-All sensitive information, including Wazuh credentials, API keys, and TLS private keys, is securely stored and managed via HashiCorp Vault on a separate Ubuntu VM.
+All sensitive information, including Wazuh credentials, and API keys, is securely stored and managed via HashiCorp Vault on a separate Ubuntu VM.
 The GitHub Actions workflow retrieves secrets dynamically from Vault at runtime, ensuring that sensitive data is never exposed in the CI/CD pipeline or in Docker configuration files.